Ode-PBLLC/tde/data/README.md

+# Transition Digital AI - Documentation

+## Current Status

+We are actively developing comprehensive documentation for the Transition Digital AI platform.
+This work includes verifying usage terms with data providers and ensuring accurate attribution guidelines.

+### Why are we being thorough?

+We're taking the time to:
+* Verify usage terms directly with data providers
+* Ensure all attribution requirements are clearly documented
+* Create reliable documentation you can trust for compliance

+### Need Information Now?

+If you have urgent questions about:
+* Specific dataset terms
+* Commercial use permissions
+* Attribution requirements
+* Technical methodology

+Please contact: td@climatepolicyradar.org

+This repository will be updated regularly as documentation is completed.
+Star/watch this repo to be notified of updates.

+---

 # Data Directory

 This directory contains datasets used by the MCP servers.
 Due to size constraints, these files are **not pushed to the repository** (excluded via `.gitignore`).